 There are two basic ways for effective communication:

 1. Point-to-point where each pair of applications communicates independently of other applications.
 Point-to-point interfaces send data from system A to system B through an interface in between (FIFO).
-It is very expensive and time consuming to implement communications.
-Hence it may not would not work effectively for a vendor.
+It is very expensive and time-consuming to implement communications.
+Hence it may not work effectively for a vendor.

 2. Using an interface / integration engine placed in the midst of all the applications to aid in information exchange and monitoring.
 Hence the interoperability of entire system would remain effective.
-It is comparatively less time consuming and less expensive due to engine flexibility.
-Interface monitoring and adding new or replace existing application is considerably better.
+It is comparatively less time-consuming and less expensive due to engine flexibility.
+Interface monitoring and adding new or replacing existing applications is considerably better.

 Each provider should decide which option would be more productive and cost-effective for their organization.
 If the interfacing environment is limited and focused, then the point-to-point approach may work.
 If the interfacing requirements are growing internally to streamline workflow and externally to meet EMR requirements, then the interface engine approach would be better.